MKowal2/MKowal4.github.io/index.md

 ## News

-* **March 2021** - I have been selected as a Vector Institute Postgraduate Affiliate!
+* **March 2021** - I have been selected as a Vector Institute Postgraduate Affiliate and will be serving this role for the next two years!
 See the [announcement here.](https://vectorinstitute.ai/2021/03/31/vector-welcomes-new-researchers-to-postgraduate-affiliate-program/)

 * **March 2021** - I co-founded the [Ontario Workshop on Computer Vision](https://owcv2021.github.io/) (OWCV).
 The inaugural workshop will take place in April 2021!